panter/catladder/docs/docs/recipies/GOOGLE_CLOUD_SERVICE_TO_SERVICE.md

 you have to include that token in the `Authorization` or `X-Serverless-Authorization` header of your request: `Authorization: Bearer ${ID_TOKEN}`

-notice that these tokens have a short live span
+Notice that these tokens have a short life span.

 ### Preventing access to a service using internal ingress

-Alternativly you can set the ingress to "internal":
+Alternatively, you can set the ingress to "internal":

 ```typescript
 // catladder.ts, components